behroozbc/made-project/README.md

 ## Project Description

-This project looks into the cost of flight tickets in North America, and the changes are related to temperature.
-By inspecting to flight and weather data from 2018, I aim to determine if there's a relation between temperature and ticket prices.
+Does anybody tell you flight tickets are cheaper in winter?
+This project looks into this Rumor By digging into the cost of flight tickets in North America, and the changes are related to temperature.
+By inspecting flight and weather data from 2018, I aim to determine if there's a relation between temperature and ticket prices.

 **Summary:**